 A formal partnership is a bilateral or multilateral formal collaboration agreement between an applicant and one or more partner organizations, of which at least one must be a Canadian postsecondary institution and at least one must be different from the institution or organization that will administer the grant funds.
 Partnerships may be between academic institutions, or between one or more academic institutions and one or more non-academic partner organizations.
 These partner organizations agree and commit to work collaboratively to achieve shared goals for mutual benefit.
 Partner organizations must provide evidence attesting to the commitment that has been agreed upon.
 For more information, see the definitions for formal partnership and partner organization.

-The intellectual leadership and governance for a new or existing formal partnership may come from within the research community and/or from partner organizations from the public, private and not‑for‑profit sectors.
-However, the grant funding, once awarded, may only be administered by an eligible institution (see information on eligibility below).
+The intellectual leadership and governance for a new or existing formal partnership may come from within the research community and/or from partner organizations from the public, private and not for profit sectors.
+However, the grant funding, once awarded, may only be administered by an eligible institution (see also Regulations, Policies and Related Information below).

 SSHRC invites applicants and their partner organizations who wish to propose formal disciplinary, interdisciplinary, interinstitutional, international and/or cross-sector partnership arrangements to apply for support through this funding opportunity.
 Funds are available to support a variety of formal partnership initiatives in all of the disciplines and themes eligible for funding at SSHRC.